oresat/oresat-backplane/README.md

    - V2.0 - Switched to 4 layer board, removed RF connector array, used actual microstrips tuned to the 4 layer OSH Park process.
 Fabbed 2019/07/01.
    - v2.1 - Updated to latest backplane DXF, reducing all sides by 0.15 mm.
 Fixed solar connector cutout areas that were lopsided.
 Added CAN termination resistors.
 Moved RF connectors to latest (2020/02/15) locations.
 NOT YET FABBED.
    - vHASP - Made for the NASA HASP mission, fabbed, but never used.
+   - V2.2 - Updated to FrameV2 and Oresat0.5 card locations

 ## LICENSE

 Copyright the Portland State Aerospace Society, 2022.